Penalized Overdamped and Underdamped Langevin Monte Carlo Algorithms for Constrained Sampling: Technical Proofs

 and moreover by Lemma~\ref{lem-dissipative-implies-lower-bound} and Remark~\ref{remark:f:0}, $f+\frac{1}{\delta}S\geq 0$, and it follows from Lemma~EC.5 in \citet{GGZ} that uniformly in $k$, we have

 where

 and $\mu_{0}$ is the distribution of $(x_{0},v_{0})$ and

-Next, we will bound the difference between $v_{k+1},x_{k+1}$ of the penalized SGHMC and $\tilde{v}_{k+1},\tilde{x}_{k+1}$, which are the penalized HMC without gradient noise that also start from $v_{k},x_{k}$ of the penalized SGHMC at $k$-th iterate.
+Next, we will bound the difference between $v_{k+1},x_{k+1}$ of the penalized SGULMC and $\tilde{v}_{k+1},\tilde{x}_{k+1}$, which are the penalized ULMC without gradient noise that also start from $v_{k},x_{k}$ of the penalized SGULMC at $k$-th iterate.
 We recall from \eqref{SGHMC:convex:1}-\eqref{SGHMC:convex:2} that